TomBruns/PayAwayReadMe/README.md

 [Blazor]( https://blazor.net) is an open source and cross-platform web UI framework for building single-page apps (SPAs) built on `WebAssembly` that was officially release on `May 19, 2020`.

-> @icon-exclamation-circle Blazor is not a browser plugin!
+> @icon-exclamation-circle Blazor is **NOT** a browser plugin!

-Blazor apps are composed of reusable web UI components implemented using C#, HTML, and Bootstrap/CSS instead of JavaScript.
-If the server code is also written in C#, you to share code and libraries.
+Blazor apps are composed of reusable web UI components implemented using C#, HTML, and Bootstrap/CSS (instead of JavaScript).
+If the server code is also written in C#, you can easily share code and libraries.

-Web SPAs written in Blazor look and feel no different to a user (and "work" just like a standard browser app).
+Web SPAs written in Blazor look and act no different to a user (and "work" just like a standard browser app).

 > @icon-info-circle Blazor has built-in support for building Progressive Web Apps (PWA) with offline capabilities.

-Similar to JavaScript, Blazor WebAssembly apps run securely on the user’s browser’s security sandbox.
+Similar to JavaScript, Blazor WebAssembly apps run securely in the user’s browser security sandbox.

 &nbsp;&nbsp;&nbsp;&nbsp;![App Arch Placeholder](Images/blazor_webassembly.jpg?raw=true)

 These apps can be deployed as completely standalone static sites without any .NET server component at all, or they can be paired with ASP.NET Core to enable full stack web development and debugging with .NET using Visual Studio, Visual Studio for Mac, and Visual Studio Code.

 > @icon-info-circle In this solution, the cloud-hosted business services and the payment page running the customer's brower share the same assembly that contains definitions of Business Entities and shared logic.

 ---